Mart-SciecPyt/ScPytone_ultrasound_processing/docs/usage.rst

 Transform Project Module
 ========================

-This module transforms a grayscale ultrasound image from polar-like geometry into a clean Cartesian projection using calibration marks and interpolation.
+This module transforms a grayscale ultrasound image from polar-like geometry into a clean Cartesian projection using trilinear interpolation.

 Steps
 =====